In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 What sets experts apart is the quality and quantity of mental representations.

 Mental representations are very domain-specific, and that’s why deliberate is not for everyone.
-Some of the skills you build might not be very transferrable to other domains of life.
+Some of the skills you build might not be very transferable to other domains of life.

 Mental Representations for Reading